 6. Top UV sterilizers for a 75-gallon tank

 If you want to sterilize the water in your 75-gallon tank in a matter of days you’re looking into getting a UV bulb that’s 13 to 15 Watts:

 A good recommendation I can give here is this 13W UV sterilizer.
 The SunSun JUP-23 packs enough bulb power to show the best performance in a severely clouded 75-gallon aquarium.

 Honestly, you’ll probably have your tank cleared from the green-colored water with a less powerful 9W UV bulb as well.

 However, it will take weeks, and you would not be able to efficiently control parasites with a lower Wattage.

 So as the title goes, you’ll clear 75 gallons of water with this unit in a matter of days.

 I have personally witnessed this sterilizer take care of a can’t-see-through algae soup in just about 3 days.

-The fourth day the water was still partially cloudy, but not green by any means.
-At the beginning of the 5th day, it was completely clear, as if there was no water at all.
+On the fourth day, the water was still partially cloudy, but not green by any means.
+At the beginning of the 5th day, it was completely clear, as if fish were levitating in the air.